Skip to content

 Workforce cohort session — illustrative.

-Each chapter will run its workforce program in cohorts of three to five.
+The workforce program runs in cohorts of three to five.
 The bet is that translating a military résumé into civilian language is easier with people who are doing it at the same time, in the same room.

 Together they take apart each other's evaluation reports, line by line, and rebuild them into something a logistics company can read in under three minutes.
 The intent of the program is that within eight weeks all three have offers.